-- "We have a long-standing commitment to provide programs of cultural enrichment for the student and the community.
-We are committed to providing a diverse multicultural theatre experience." - "We foster a profound awareness of cultural diversity, a deep commitment to individual education, self-worth, and training".
+"We have a long-standing commitment to provide programs of cultural enrichment for the student and the community.
+We are committed to providing a diverse multicultural theatre experience." • "We foster a profound awareness of cultural diversity, a deep commitment to individual education, self-worth, and training".

-Sixteen years ago the program made a serious commitment to diversity in the selection of our main-stage season and through outreach to campus organizations such as EOPS, Puente, the SRJC Museum, the ASL Department, and many others.
-To date the yearly program has produced three Native American Premieres (two in collaboration with Greg Sarris), three Latino plays, two African American plays, several multicultural scripts, one ASL play and several Gaythemed plays.
+Eighteen years ago the program made a serious commitment to diversity in the selection of our main-stage season and through outreach to campus organizations such as EOPS, Puente, the SRJC Museum, the ASL Department, and many others.
+To date the yearly program has produced three Native American Premieres (two in collaboration with Greg Sarris), four Latino plays, two African American plays, several multicultural scripts, one ASL play and several Gaythemed plays.

-Last year we opened with a play that explored the prevalence of Attention Deficit Disorder and the controversies regarding treatments.
-In Spring 2015 we will be producing American Night: The Ballad of Juan José, a play developed by the Chicano comedy troupe Culture Clash.
+In Spring 2015 we produced American Night: The Ballad of Juan José, a play developed by the Chicano comedy troupe Culture Clash.
 The program's priority is to cast according to the playwright's intention.
-To this end we actively recruit performers from diverse backgrounds.
+To this end we actively recruited performers from diverse backgrounds.
+Spring 2016 we will be producing Eve Ensler's Emotional Creature: The Secret Life of Girls which explores a variety of issues affecting girls worldwide including sex trafficking and genital mutilation.

-Five years ago, the program began implementing free tickets for the adult ESL students.
+Seven years ago, the program began implementing free tickets for the adult ESL students.
 At several performances there were an average of 130 adult ESL students, most of whom had not been to the theatre before.
 We also sent out free tickets to all of the ESL classes at the local high schools as well as \$1.00 tickets for the local high school theatre classes.
 The program updated the THAR 6 Multicultural Perspectives in American Theatre course, bringing the content to currency and adding Student Learning Outcomes.
 Thanks to support from DRD, we have been able to offer approximately two ASL-interpreted performances during most school years.